DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

    One option is to deploy code change to fall back to new name if old name doesn't exist then deploy name change
 2. Use epr_organisations, or another name for new collection

-The rest of document assumes option#2 is being chosen as its less risky but this is not agreed yet.
+Option#2 has been chosen as its less risky and taking account of delivery timelines

 ### Flow diagram for converting to logical data model